Back to thoughts

 undo

-The mutation of status symbols and the (mild) death of Graphic Design
+The mutation of status symbols and the (potential) death of Graphic Design

-The conditions that made up elevated graphic design are gone and we might be left with Maduro memes and world creation jobs
+The conditions that elevated graphic design are gone and we might be left with Maduro memes and world building precarious jobs

 Feb 2026